Your bins

 • Avoid placing soft plastics into recycling bin

-• Clean out jars, containers and bottles
+• Clean out containers and plastic bottles

 • Buy Australian recycled products